benmeneghini/coin-recognition/README.md

 # Face Mask Detection

 ## Project Overview
 This project leverages a YOLOv8 model for detecting face masks on individuals in real-time or saved images.
-Using Python and OpenCV, this application identifies faces in video streams or images and classifies them into two categories: 'mask' or 'no-mask'.
+Using Python and OpenCV, this application identifies faces in video streams or images and classifies them into two categories: 'mask' or 'no-mask' along with a confidence score.

 ## Features
 - Real-time face mask detection.